yiisoft/config/README.md

 }
 ```

+In the above example the mapping keys are config group names and the values are configuration files.
+The file paths are relative to the [source-directory](#source-directory), which by default is the path where composer.json is located.

 ### Markers

 - `?` - marks optional files.
-Absence of files not marked with it will cause exception.
+Absence of files not marked with this marker will cause exception.
     ```
     "params": [
        "params.php",
        "?params-local.php"
     ]
     ```
-  It's okay if `params-local.php` will not found, but it's not okay if `params.php` will be absent.
+  It's okay if `params-local.php` will not be found, but it's not okay if `params.php` will be absent.

 - `*` - marks wildcard path.
 It means zero or more matches by wildcard mask.
   ```